11 White-Hot Chefs and Restaurants to Check Out

 Chef Stephen Jones didn't follow his childhood dreams of being a star on the football field.
 That's great news for the rest of us, who can now be ever-grateful that he chose the kitchen instead.

-The 30-something culinary wunderkind made a name for himself locally at Blue Hound Kitchen & Cocktails before opening a trio of eateries inside the eclectic Desoto Central Market in downtown Phoenix.
+The 30-something culinary wunderkind made a name for himself locally at Blue Hound Kitchen & Cocktails before opening a trio of eateries inside the former Desoto Central Market in downtown Phoenix.
 His Cheetos-dusted fried pig ears left a trail of sticky orange finger breadcrumbs straight to our collective foodie hearts, and his $30,000 grand-finale win against Robert Irvine on Guy's Grocery Games solidified his standing in the culinary community.

 Don Guerra of Barrio Bread - Tucson